linz/stac/README.md

 Be sure to add a schemaMap entry to the [validate.sh](validate.sh) file with your json-schema `$id` url followed by the path to the json-schema locally.
-This will allow pre-commit to use a local json-schema file rather than retrieving a possibly yet un-published json-schema.
+This will allow `yarn validate` to use a local json-schema file rather than retrieving a possibly yet un-published json-schema.

 ## [License](LICENSE)